-This Guidance is offered to the Dioceses of England and Wales as the country moves into Step 4 of the Government's Covid-19 Response Roadmap.
-This comes into effect on Monday, 19 July 2021.
+This Guidance is offered to the Dioceses of England and Wales now the country has moved into Step 4 of the Government's Covid-19 Response Roadmap.
+This came into effect on Monday, 19 July 2021.

 Also in Coronavirus (COVID-19)COVID Vaccination Update > Catholic Mass Online > COVID-19 Vaccination > Prayers - Sick and Dying > Pastoral Care of the Sick > COVID-19 Reflection > Worship at Home > Masses for the Sick > Mental Health (COVID-19) > Coping with Confinement > Accessible Content > Support Catholic Charities > Symptoms of COVID-19 > Psychological Care of Clergy > More... >